FITNESS GOALS! Ahhh…

 6. Your journey will not be perfect.

 When I started my fitness journey, I could barely do ONE push up.
-Recently, in ONE workout, I completed over 100 push ups on my toes– now granted they were not 100 consecutive push ups, but they were all completed within an hour workout.
+Recently, in ONE workout, I completed over 100 push ups on my toes– now granted they were not 100 consecutive push-ups, but they were all completed within an hour workout which was one of my fitness goals I really wanted to meet.
 I’m not writing this to brag (although I still can’t believe I was able to do it, and I am pretty proud of myself… LOL)… but I have since switched exercise programs.
-Now, I am focusing on more cardio than strength training, so as I type this post, I’m certain there is NO WAY I could do close to 100 push ups.
+Now, I am focusing on more cardio than strength training, so as I type this post, I’m certain there is NO WAY I could do close to 100 push-ups.
 My point is this: My journey is not perfect and that is okay.
 Right now, I admit, I am at a high with my fitness journey.
 I have found something that has worked for me, and it has made me very happy.
 Will I always be this confident?
 I doubt it.
 Will I have setbacks?
 Yes.
 I know I will.
 But I have finally embraced this imperfect wonderful fitness journey that I am proud to call my own!

 REAL LIFE FITNESS TIP: Do your best and forget the rest.
-No further explanation necessary.
+No further explanation is necessary.

 7. Your body is not perfect (and it doesn’t have to be).